kervinck/gigatron-rom/Contrib/at67/README.md

 - cmake .<br/>
 - Open gtemuAT67.sln into Visual Studio, compile and execute.<br/>
 - **Optional:** if you want to be able to develop using SDL2 without having to configure the include and lib variables<br/>
-  for each new project, then just add a the environment variable **SDL2DIR** pointing to the directory you installed SDL2 into.<br/>
+  for each new project, then add an environment variable **SDL2DIR** pointing to the directory you installed SDL2 into.<br/>

 ## Linux
 - sudo apt-get -y install cmake libsdl2-dev<br/>